Mental health services and families struggle to understand, recognize, and treat rising teen depression

 In Zhou Rui’s high school, students have lectures on mental health only twice a semester, but for a long time, she didn’t know where the counselor’s office was, and says the door was always closed.
 Even when they’re available, school counseling services may fail to meet students’ needs.
 Counseling centers at secondary schools often focus on ideological education (a part of the curriculum in Chinese schools focusing on patriotic and political education) and “correcting” students’ way of thinking rather than supporting their emotional needs.
 Counselors wary of taking responsibility for student suicides may report their situation to teachers, in violation of students’ privacy, or even encourage them to drop out to minimize the risk to the school.

-For students with severe conditions like Zhou, psychological services like counseling and medical prescriptions can cost thousands of yuan on a monthly basis, as they are not always covered under the national health insurance scheme.
+For students with severe conditions like Zhou, psychological services like counseling and medical prescriptions can cost thousands of yuan a month, as they are not always covered under the national health insurance scheme.
 Some teens may need continuous treatment for years.

 To address the long-standing mental health crisis among teenagers, the National Health Commission rolled out a controversial policy in 2020 adding an assessment for depression in the annual health examination taken by students in high school and universities.
 This raised public concerns about whether the exam infringed on students’ privacy and whether schools were equipped to offer counseling services.
 In 2021, the Ministry of Education started an online platform for elementary and secondary school students with online classes focused on psychological education.

 Liu remembers her parents warned her never to tell her teachers about her condition, afraid that it would cause them to treat her differently.

 At this year’s “Two Sessions,” the political meetings of China’s top legislative bodies, representative Ma Jun, associate dean of the Luoyang Institute of Science and Technology, suggested that mental health treatment and counseling services for students be covered under the national health insurance, which can reduce the financial burden of many students and their families.